julemai/gTREND-P-Canada_v1/Data/Figure_4/README.md

 Place all files found in the Data Package in the folder with foldername "Figure_4" in here.

-(A) The county-scale TREND-P-Canada data aggregtaed to provincial-scale but not accounting for pasture P removal but only crop P removal:
+(A) The county-scale TREND-P-Canada data aggregated to provincial-scale but not accounting for pasture P removal but only crop P removal:
 * AB_Kton_no-pasture-removal.csv
 * BC_Kton_no-pasture-removal.csv
 * MB_Kton_no-pasture-removal.csv